filipnavara/igb/README.md

-# Intel GbE Family Community Driver for Windows 11
+# Intel® GbE Family Community Driver for Windows 11

 **Disclaimer: I am not affiliated with Intel Corporation.**